danielandreif/calculator/README.md

 5. - Created the template for the listener in CustomTestExecutionListener.
 Used some methods available to retrieve some info.
    - Implemented the launcher in ExecutionListenerImplement (listener() method) -> making it point to the test classes.
    - Calling the listener() method before each test for now.
 Must be another way to make it run by default?
 Let me know.
+  ### Issues atm:
-   - Issues atm: both JUnit Vintage & Jupiter are being executed at the same time and logged.
-Only one engine should run the DisplayName() method call returns the engine name instead of the actual display name.
+  ### Both JUnit Vintage & Jupiter are being executed at the same time and logged.
+Only one engine should run.
+  ### DisplayName() method call returns the engine name instead of the actual display name.
 Probably related to the TestPlan.
 ---

 ### HOMEWORK JUnit Day two (asserts):